 - Meet programmatic demands called for in the Strategic Plan with a more efficient use of our current real estate portfolio.
 This is consistent with current funding methodologies that create easier pathways for renovation of existing space versus new construction.

-What information will UCF receive from this study?
+What information did UCF receive from this study?

 - An in-depth analysis of current space utilization

 - An analysis of methods to improve space solutions in support of flexible work arrangements

 - Identification of opportunities for re-allocating and re-purposing existing space to meet current and future needs

 The consultants met with leaders across the university to gather feedback on several topics and reviewed UCF’s classroom scheduling procedures and utilization policies.

 Consultants also assessed the condition and usage of:

 - Research labs